-WHAT I DO NOW: I am the Executive Director of the LSUS Institute for Human Services and Public Policy.
+WHAT I DO NOW: I am the Executive Director of the LSUS Institute for Nonprofit Administration and Research.
 We conduct research and disseminate knowledge about nonprofit organizations and social research.

 MY JOB CONSISTS OF: I was originally hired to work in the Institute as a Research Associate and Project Manager.
 Even though I have handed off the majority of those responsibilities, I still oversee a lot of the production of our research projects and statistical analysis.
 In addition, I coordinate the Nonprofit Administration Student Organization by working closely with our students to help them obtain extracurricular experience with nonprofit organizations.
 I also teach the Introduction to Nonprofit Organizations undergraduate course as an adjunct professor.